Transcript: Convergence of Evidence

-Of course most patients aren’t even given the plant-based option because of the patronizing belief among doctors that no one will actually do it.
-But in reality most people don’t want take the drugs.
+Of course, most patients aren’t even given the plant-based option, because of the patronizing belief among doctors that no one will actually do it.
+But in reality, most people don’t want to take the drugs.
 People hate the side effects.
-They don’t make you feel any better and it’s scary popping pills every day so you don’t keel over and die —people don’t even want to think about it.
+They don’t make you feel any better, and it’s scary popping pills every day so you don’t keel over and die.
+People don’t even want to think about it.

 And the diet doesn’t just help your cholesterol.
 Unlike the drugs, a plant-based diet can also prevent and treat diabetes, hypertension, obesity, prostate cancer, breast cancer, etc. Pills can’t do all that.
-And instead of being on a list of medications, one drug for this; one or two drugs for that, there’s not one diet for heart disease, another one for diabetes—a plant-based diet covers all the bases.
+And instead of being on a list of medications—one drug for this; one or two drugs for that; there’s not one diet for heart disease, another one for diabetes, a plant-based diet covers all the bases.
 Why?
 Because plant-based foods contain more than 100,000 different disease-preventing nutrients.
-Let me say that again 100,000 phytonutrients.
+Let me say that again: 100,000 phytonutrients.
 Only found in plants.

-You know blueberries have the anthocyanins for memory.
+You know, blueberries have the anthocyanins for memory.
 Tomatoes are rich in the red pigment lycopene, which targets heart disease and cancer.
-Ginger’s got gingerols for hypertension, pomegranates have some totally different phytonutrients.
-And let’s never forget kale, the list, goes on and on.
+Ginger’s got gingerols for hypertension; pomegranates have some totally different phytonutrients.
+And let’s never forget kale!
+The list goes on and on.

-Then he talks about his work stopping and reversing the progression of even severe coronary artery disease. … Slowing, stopping, or reversing, cancer.
-Living and eating healthy actually changes you on a genetic level, upregulating disease-preventing genes and downregulating genes that promote breast cancer, prostate cancer, inflammation, and oxidative stress.
+Then he talks about his work stopping and reversing the progression of even severe coronary artery disease.
+Slowing, stopping, or reversing cancer.
+Living and eating healthy actually changes you on a genetic level, upregulating disease-preventing genes, and downregulating genes that promote breast cancer, prostate cancer, inflammation, and oxidative stress.
 Drugs can’t do that.

-The bottom line: People tend to think of breakthroughs in medicine as new drugs, lasers, high-tech surgery, but they have a hard time believing that simple choices can be as powerful as drugs and surgery, but they often are.
+The bottom line: people tend to think of breakthroughs in medicine as new drugs, lasers, high-tech surgery—but they have a hard time believing that simple choices can be as powerful as drugs and surgery.
+But they often are.
 Sometimes, even better.

 And I will leave you, on that note.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.